-- Old maps – If you don’t have any to hand you can always download from sites like Remodelholic.
-Or Cavallini makes gorgeous vintage map gift wrap.
+- Old maps – If you don’t have any to hand you can always download some vintage maps here.
+Pictureboxblue has a wonderful collection of free vintage old maps to download.

 - Old stamps and other paper bits and pieces (an old newspaper will probably do)

-- Large piece of sketch pad paper (A2)
+- A large piece of sketch pad paper (A2)

 - Tracing Paper